There is tax exemption if we set up offshore companies?

 the trade, profession or business derives profits; and

-the profits arise in or are derived from Hong Kong.
+the profits arising in or are derived from Hong Kong.

 Offshore profits claim

-Applications for offshore profits claim only require initial application and no annual application is required.
-As the Companies are not subject to Hong Kong Profits Tax after offshore profits claim, the potential tax savings for applying for offshore profits claim is enormous.
-The Inland Revenue Department will check the conditions of the overseas profit exemption (Offshore claim) on a regular basis only a few years after the successful application.
+As the Companies are not subject to Hong Kong Profits Tax under the offshore profits claim, the potential tax savings for applying the offshore profits claim is enormous.
+The Inland Revenue Department will check whether there are any changes in the mode of operation in relation to the offshore claim of the applicants on a regular basis only few years after a successful application.

 How to determine whether the source of profit originates from the basic principles of Hong Kong

-As there are lot of controversies in the actual operation, the court has also ruled on the issue of the source of profits, thus becoming an authoritative reference case for other taxpayers in the future:
+As there are lot of controversies in the operation of the law, the court has ruled on the issue of the source of profits, thus becoming an authoritative reference case for other taxpayers in the future: